emacs-berlin/emacs-berlin.org/index.md

 # May 2025 Meetup

 The next meetup will be on Wednesday, May 28th 2025.
-(Most likely) hybrid, at c-base and remote.
+Hybrid: at c-base and remote.
 No talks yet – if you want to give a talk you're very welcome.

 Instructions for in-person visitors: please bring your laptop along and let's have a great time hacking and socializing!